Some collateral damage with disruption? In Trump 2.0, that’s OK.

 While tariffs raise questions about economic risk-taking, Mr. Trump’s administration has also shown incaution in other areas.
 National security adviser Mike Waltz’s use of Signal, an unsecure app, for a group chat about a U.S. bombing mission in Yemen raised questions about competence.
 Mr. Trump defended Mr. Waltz and others on the chat, including Vice President JD Vance, which inadvertently included the editor of The Atlantic.
 (Mr. Waltz also reportedly used his personal Gmail account for other weapons-related communications.)

-“Signalgate” and the administration’s subsequent efforts to spin it as no big deal was reminiscent of Mr. Trump’s first term, says Mr. Wylie, the GOP strategist.
+“Signalgate” and the administration’s subsequent efforts to spin it as no big deal were reminiscent of Mr. Trump’s first term, says Mr. Wylie, the GOP strategist.
 Republican voters expected a more stable ship this time, and while there is more internal cohesion, the results so far have been mixed – particularly at DOGE, which he calls “an excellent idea that’s been horribly executed.”

 Part of the problem is prioritizing speed over deliberation, possibly in anticipation of midterm losses in Congress, says Mr. Wylie.
 He also sees a strategy to overwhelm voters who don’t have time to digest all the details of what the administration is doing.
 “Tariffs and DOGE destruction go hand in hand.
 It doesn’t allow the American people to focus on what’s happening,” he says.